BGanesh03/CraftDot/README.md

     - "📦 Install: npm install"

-    - "🔑 Add Supabase keys in supabaseClient.js"
+    - "🔑 Add Supabase keys in supabaseClient.js" Get the keys from supabase cloud

+    - "🔑 Add firebase config in firebaseauth.js" Get the config from firebase cloud

     - "🚀 Run: expo start"